MocaCDev/extras/python/yal_lang/README.md

 # How does it work
 *Note: The yal language is of the same syntax as Python, but many key-ideals within the language of Python are different within the language yal*</br>
 *Also note: yal is not a actual language.
-You cannot just write, or create, a project of the file type .yal. </br> In order to write a program in the yal language, you have to create a python project, import os, then write the command:</br>***os.system('git clone https://github.com/ARACADERISE/extras/tree/master/python/yal_lang')****
+You cannot just write, or create, a project of the file type .yal. </br> In order to write a program in the yal language, you have to create a python project, import os, then write the command:</br>***os.system('git clone https://github.com/ARACADERISE/extras')***</br>See bottom of documentation to see step-by-step on how to compile your .yal file*

 # Example of the language